AWegnerGitHub/awegnergithub.github.io-source/content/2018_07_13_deploy_slack_app_to_google_cloud.md

 1. Sign up.
 After that the four steps to complete setup are shown
 2. Download ngrok.
 There are downloads for a variety of operating systems.
 This includes Ubuntu, which I use for my work related development work.
 3. Unzip ngrok to any location: `unzip /path/to/ngrok.zip` This places an `ngrok` binary in the selected location.
 4. Set up the authentication token.
 This is a one time step.
+This will create a `~/.ngrok2/ngrok.yml` file.
 5. Start `ngrok`.
 If you're using the script from above, Flask should run on the local machine on port 5000.
 The command to start `ngrok` to point to the Flask server is: `./ngrok http 5000`.
 In another command prompt start the Flask application.

 ### Slack set up - Part 2